dask-contrib/dask-awkward/docs/me-optimization.rst

   at compute time.
-- ``"warn"`` (the default): fail with a warning but let the compute continue without the necessary columns optimization (can reduce performance by reading unncessary data from disk).
+- ``"warn"`` (the default): fail with a warning but let the compute continue without the necessary columns optimization (can reduce performance by reading unnecessary data from disk).

 One can also use the ``columns=`` argument (with :func:`~dask_awkward.from_parquet`, for example) to manually define